15 best Fair Isle easy knitting patterns – 5 FREE

 I have a bit of a thing for fair isle knitting patterns in general and fair isle cardigans in particular.
 Not the boxy, big-shouldered numbers I can remember layering over Lady Diana-style high collared blouses back in the 80s.
 Nowadays it’s all about natural, north country knits that conjure the feeling of being at one with wild, windswept landscapes.
 To be slightly less poetic about it, there’s nothing more practical on chilly days than being able to pop on a warm cardi, is there?
+Even better if that cardi has a fair isle pattern.

 Some of the fair isle knitting patterns I’ve found are free and some of them aren’t.
 But all of them are beautiful in their own way and would make the perfect crafty project for this time of year.